 Difficulty Accessing Material

-If you have difficulty accessing any material on this site because of a disability, please contact us in writing and we will work with you to make the information available.
-You can direct your request to our ADA Coordinator, Desiree Burrier (916) 327-5401 or at Desiree.Burrier@etp.ca.gov.
+If you have difficulty accessing any material, please contact us.
+You can direct your request to our Webmaster, Madison Hummel (916) 327-5334 or at Madison.Hummel@etp.ca.gov.